ferreum/distanceutils/README.rst

 dst-teletodot
 -------------

-Takes a level .bytes file and generates a Graphviz dot document of teleporter connections.
+Take a level .bytes file and generate a Graphviz dot document of teleporter connections.

 For example, the connections can be viewed using xdot::